Systematizing semi-shortening: Introduction

 The AdS/CFT correspondence\cite{Maldacena:1997re} provides a good way of understanding $\mathcal{N}=4$ super Yang-Mills theories or supergravity qualitatively\cite{Beisert:2010jr}.
 For a superconformal theory to be a valid quantum theory, it has to satisfy some unitarity bounds\cite{Dobrev:1985qv,Minwalla:1997ka}.
 When the bound is saturated, i.e., when the inequality becomes equality, the primary field loses some degrees of freedom.
 This implies the primary state can be annihilated by some combination of super charge and vice versa (Bogomol'nyi-Prasad-Sommerfield conditions).
 A supermultiplet satisfying a BPS condition will be truncated into a shorter supermultiplet\cite{Andrianopoli:1998jh,Andrianopoli:1998ut,Ferrara:1999ed}, hence it is also called a shortening condition.
 Various short and semi-short representations for $\mathcal{N}=2$ and $\mathcal{N}=4$ in four dimension are discussed in \cite{Dolan:2002zh}.

 In this paper, we first review how shortening conditions can be treated as defining coset superspaces\cite{Heslop:2000af}.
 We then show how most semi-shortening conditions in four dimensions can be obtained by superconformally transforming the massless field equation.
-The remaining known (semi-)shortening conditions can then be obtained by a simple generalization, which we extend to new conditions.
-New constraints induced by (graded) commutators are of the same strength or weaker and will not change the properties of the original ones.
-Finally, we consider the example of $\mathcal{N}=4$ SYM and apply the algorithm to find new semi-shortening constraints for all BPS operators.
+The remaining known (semi-)shortening conditions can then be obtained by a simple generalization.
+Finally, we consider the example of $\mathcal{N}=4$ SYM and apply the algorithm to find explicit expression for semi-shortening constraints.